elenderg/PAL-1000/instruções de compilação.md

 `If the type is nil, exit.`
 `If the type's base type is not nil, exit.`
-`Find the type's base type given the type's base name and the type index.` `If the type's base type is nil, abort with "Invalid base type '" then the type's base name then "'." and the type's locus; exit.`
+`Find the type's base type given the type's base name and the type index.` `If the type's base type is nil, abort with "_Invalid base type '_" then the type's base name then "_'._" and the type's locus; exit.`
 `Set the type's cooking flag.`
-`If the type's base type's cooking flag is set, abort with "Recursive definition with '" then the type's base name then "'." and the type's locus; exit.`
+`If the type's base type's cooking flag is set, abort with "_Recursive definition with '_" then the type's base name then "_'._" and the type's locus; exit.`
 `Resolve the type's base type (base type).`
 `Clear the type's cooking flag.`

-We use the "cooking flag" to make sure we don't run into ourselves when we're chasing down types.
+We use the "_cooking flag_" to make sure we don't run into ourselves when we're chasing down types.
 It's okay, for example, to have a `nickname be a name` and `a name be a string`, but you can't have a `nickname be a name` and `a name be a nickname`.

 108. Fourth Pass: See what we can do with all the optional information our types might have tacked on to them: